wpisailbot/sailbot20-21/sailbot_ws/README.md

 - The Jetson is running a version of ubuntu 18.04 provided by Nvidia.
 Info on the Jetson and the OS can be found here: https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit
 - The Jetson uses rc-local.service to run a script on startup which configures a few things including allowing non-root access to some serial devices and setting up the ethernet bridge connection.
 The sartup script can be found in the ~/ directory, and is called startup.sh.
 To check the status of the startup service, you can use ```systemctl status rc-local.service```.
 Using this to start the wifi unfortunately fails.
 - The ROS 2 distribution used is Dashing Diademata, and installation directions can be found here: https://docs.ros.org/en/dashing/Installation/Linux-Install-Debians.html
+- Username is "sailbot" and password is "admin"

 # Overview of the ROS Architecture